imarc/handbook/beta/strategy.markdown

 ## Deliverables and Supporting Documents

+> "Only when one writes do the gaps appear and inconsistencies protrude.
+The act of writing turns out to require hundreds of mini-decisions, and it is the existence of these that distinguishes clear, exact policies from fuzzy ones."
+> —Frederick P. Brooks, Jr. *The Mythical Man-Month*, 1975.

 During the strategy process, we'll refer to and create a number of deliverables.
 Not all deliverables are needed for every project.
 The commonest are described here.